Understanding Rent-to-Income Ratio Before You Sign

 Monthly Income and Budget Planning

-• Rent amount listed on the lease.
+• The rent listed on the lease.

 How Much Rent Can You Really Afford?